1

 What is a virtual agent?

 A virtual agent is a software program that uses artificial intelligence to interact with users, often through chat or voice interfaces, to provide customer support or perform tasks.
-In a job context, virtual agents may require skills in AI, natural language processing, and customer service tools, and often work in digital or remote environments.
+In a job context, virtual agents may require skills in AI, natural language processing, and customer service tools, and they typically work in digital or remote environments.

 What is the difference between Virtual Agent vs Customer Service Representative?